 No segment of California and Arizona agriculture today is free of serious financial struggles, except maybe dairymen.
-A bookie could do well making the rounds of coffee stop taking bets on who will be the first to go down and the last operation standing when 2001 is over.
+A bookie could do well making the rounds of coffee shops taking bets on who will be the first to go down and the last operation standing when 2001 is over.

 Travel the Far West and ask farmers how they are faring and they'll say not well.
-Most likely you also will hear the name of a Kings County, Calif., farm mentioned with a sense of admiration as farmers talk about their plights.
+More than likely you also will hear the name of a Kings County, Calif., farm mentioned with a sense of admiration as farmers talk about their plights.
 Westlake is its name and besides being one of the largest farms in California, the Howe family made a decision early last spring that continues to reverberate through the West.

 Westlake decided NOT to grow one acre of cotton this season.
-The Stratford, Calif., farm went from 15,000 acres of cotton averaging the highest yield in the farm's history last season to zero — nada — zilch — not one acre of cotton, and people continue to talk about it.
+The Stratford, Calif., farm went from 15,000 acres of cotton averaging the highest yield in the farm's history last season to zero — nada — zilch — not one acre of cotton and people continue to talk about it.

 No one forced Westlake to mothball its gin and stop growing cotton.
 There was no government bailout, no flood, no looming insect horde — just no profit in cotton.

 It has proven to be a profoundly prophetic decision.

 Westlake's managing partner Ceil Howe Jr. has become the Smith-Barney of California cotton farmers — all row crop farmers for that matter.

 The Howe family decision spoke volumes early last spring when the expansive Kings County, Calif., operation went from being one of the state's largest cotton producers to a non-cotton farmer.